textpattern/textpattern.github.io/tags/excerpt.md

 The **excerpt** tag is a __single__ tag which is used to return the excerpt text, if any, associated with the article being displayed.

-The conditional tag "if_excerpt":if-excerpt can be used to check if there is an excerpt.
+The conditional tag [if_excerpt](if-excerpt) can be used to check if there is an excerpt.

 ## Attributes